The World Health Organisation estimates around 10 million people across the world acquired tuberculosis (TB) in 2017.

 LifeArc scientists at our Centre for Diagnostics Development evaluated, standardised, and improved the diagnostic from St. Andrews to make it fit for purpose as a tool in its intended use setting.
 A key part of the collaboration was to verify results generated using the assay against those from conventional testing methodologies.

-- Optimisation of reagents and extraction protocol by end 2019
+- Optimisation of reagents and extraction protocol

 - Prototype & design transfer documentation in collaboration with contract manufacturer

 - Process validation, shelf-life studies, transport studies, RUO launch

 - Gathering clinical evidence in collaboration with a consortium of clinical sites